mattcmerritt/graphics-project-2/README.md

 ### Bonus Features

 The grid is included to help with visualizing the rotations and current position of the camera.
-The speed of the car can also be adjusted, with the distance travelled corresponding to the arc length travelled by the wheels.
-Additionally, the speed of the car is capped, only being able to increase or decrease between 8 different speeds.
+The camera can be moved in all four directions relative to the direction that the camera is currently facing using the W, A, S, and D keys for forward, left, backward, and right, respectively.
+The camera angle can be rotated along the y-axis using the Z and X keys.
+Finally, the speed of the car can also be adjusted with the up and down arrow keys, with the distance travelled corresponding to the arc length travelled by the wheels.
+The speed of the car is capped, only being able to increase or decrease between 8 different speeds.